Good & Evil

 “I form the light, and create darkness.
 I make peace, and create evil: I the LORD do all these things” – Isaiah 45:7

-In the Judeo-Christian Bible there are a number of similar verses to the quoted above, which have mystified theologians across the centuries.
-These are usually dismissed as translation errors and swept under the carpet.
+In the Judeo-Christian Bible there are a few verses similar to the quoted above, which have mystified theologians.
+These are usually dismissed under various pretexts and swept under the carpet.
 Yet for the ancient Jews, both good and evil came from the Lord.
 But such notions are not limited to the Judeo-Christian.
 Hinduism for example recognizes a trinity of functions in the Godhead: Creation, Preservation and Destruction, which are continuous processes.
 The destroyer in this case is identified with Shiva, who coincidentally commands an army of evil spirits, ghouls, daemons and their ilk.

 The simplest understanding of the above concept is made possible by observing the function of ENERGY in the universe.
 Energy is required to do any work, whether for good or for evil.
 Where do spiritual hierarchies of evil acquire their energy?
 If all of manifestation is ONE, then there is but a single ultimate source of energy - the Godhead.